kai-luni/UdacityTermOneProjThree/writeup_template.md

 ### Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road and driving the track in the opposite direction.
+Further on every picture was mirrored and the steering angles inverterted so that an possible uneven distribution between left and right steering is equaled out.

 ## Architecture and Training Documentation

 ### Solution Design Approach
 The overall strategy for deriving a model architecture was to roughly follow the Nvidia model and follow a try and error approach.
-I used this approach because it was recommended in the udacity class.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a satisfying accuracy of about 98%, but on the road it failed on the first curve.

-The first approach to imrpove the behaviour was to create more training data and train it for more epochs.
+The first approach to improve the behaviour was to create more training data and train it for more epochs.
 Even the accuracy would get higher than 99%, the driving behavior was not satisfying.

-The step were it started working was when I added Relu activation functions to the dense layers and changed the strides of the convolutional layers in a way that the last convolutional layer has a output shape of (none, 6 ,5 ,64) instead of (none, 2, 9, 64).
+The step where it started working was when I added Relu activation functions to the dense layers and changed the strides of the convolutional layers in a way that the last convolutional layer has a output shape of (none, 6 ,5 ,80) instead of (none, 2, 9, 80).
 It is not clear to me which of the two brought the success.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.